neoglez/neural-anthropometer/README.md

 The [SMPL team](https://smpl.is.tue.mpg.de/) for providing us with the learned human body templates and the SMPL code.

-The [vedo team](https://github.com/marcomusy/vedo) (specially Marco Musy) and the [trimesh team](https://github.com/mikedh/trimesh) for the great visualization and intersection libraries.
+The [vedo team](https://github.com/marcomusy/vedo) (specially Marco Musy) and the [trimesh team](https://github.com/mikedh/trimesh) (specially Michael Dawson-Haggerty) for the great visualization and intersection libraries.